javalin/website/pages/docs/docs.md

-allowNullable()                     // turn the Validator into a NullableValidator (must be called first) check(predicate, "error")           // add a check with a ValidationError("error") to the Validator check(predicate: validationError)   // add a check with a ValidationError to the Validator (can have args for localization) get()                               // return the validated value as the specified type, or throw BadRequestResponse getOrDefault()                      // return default-value if value is null, else call get() errors()                            // get all the errors of the Validator (as map("fieldName", List<ValidationError>))
+allowNullable()                     // turn the Validator into a NullableValidator (must be called first) check(predicate, "error")           // add a check with a ValidationError("error") to the Validator check(predicate: validationError)   // add a check with a ValidationError to the Validator (can have args for localization) get()                               // return the validated value as the specified type, or throw ValidationException getOrDefault()                      // return default-value if value is null, else call get() errors()                            // get all the errors of the Validator (as map("fieldName", List<ValidationError>))
 ```